MicrosoftDocs/query-docs/query-languages/m/m-spec-values.md

 Tables may be constructed using the `#table` intrinsic.

-Below, a table is constructed from a list of row lists and a list of column names.
-In the resulting table, each column will be of `type any`.
+The following example constructs a table from a list of column names and a list of rows.
+The resulting table will contain two columns of `type any` and three rows.

 ```powerquery-m
 #table({"x", "x^2"}, {{1,1}, {2,4}, {3,9}})